usds/us-forms-system/docs/building-a-form/creating-a-form-config-file.md

 ### About the `schema` and `uiSchema` objects

 `uiSchema` is the object that provides information about how the page should be rendered.
-This object follows the format described in the [react-jsonschema-form documentation](https://github.com/mozilla-services/react-jsonschema-form#the-uischema-object), with some vets.gov-specific additions.
+This object follows the format described in the [react-jsonschema-form documentation](https://github.com/mozilla-services/react-jsonschema-form#the-uischema-object), with some custom us-forms-system additions.
 The `schema` and `uiSchema` objects should have a similar structure, with the same fields organized in the same way with these exceptions:

 - `uiSchema` doesn't need to contain all the fields found in the `schema` object.
 - `uiSchema` doesn't need a `properties` object for sub-fields.